Migrating to Microsoft Entra ID

 3. Domain

-5. The mappings from Active Directory are transferred to Azure AD.
+5. The mappings from Active Directory are transferred to Entra ID.

 1. Any "Map Additional Attributes" are also mapped to the "User Property Mapping".

-Warning: If you are migrating from AD Federation Services to Azure AD, you must first roll back to Active Directory(LDAP) and remove the connection for AD Federation Services prior to migrating to Azure AD.
-Failure to complete this step will duplicate all Azure AD users as they log in for the first time and will require manual account merges for each user to resolve.
+Warning: If you are migrating from AD Federation Services to Entra ID, you must first roll back to Active Directory(LDAP) and remove the connection for AD Federation Services prior to migrating to Entra ID.
+Failure to complete this step will duplicate all Entra ID users as they log in for the first time and will require manual account merges for each user to resolve.

 Part 1: Perform an Active Directory User Import